guyera/ss-api/README.md

-This repo was originally cloned and modified from https://github.com/darpa-sail-on/Sail-On-API
+This repo was originally cloned and modified from an old snapshot of https://github.com/darpa-sail-on/Sail-On-API

 # Sail On API
 PAR's TA1 API